Start generating business ideas with the Wix Business Launcher →

 We’ve pinpointed a few clever and unique business ideas for Missouri below:

-• Health and wellness: With a growing interest in health and wellness, including a budding CBD scene, Missouri offers a good backdrop for starting a yoga studio, starting a gym or other business that celebrates wellness.
+Health and wellness: With a growing interest in health and wellness, including a budding CBD scene, Missouri offers a good backdrop for starting a yoga studio, starting a gym or starting another business that celebrates wellness.

 Looking for other ideas?
-Check out these guides to starting a specific type of business
+Check out these guides for starting a specific type of business

 02. Choose your business type or model